Adolphe Dugléré

-Adolphe Dugléré (/fr/; 3 June 1805 in Bordeaux - 4 April 1884 in Paris) was a French chef and a pupil of Marie-Antoine Carême.
+Adolphe Dugléré (/fr/; 3 June 1805 – 4 April 1884) was a French chef and a pupil of Marie-Antoine Carême.

 Les Frères Provençaux

 Dugléré was a chef de cuisine to the Rothschild family until 1848, and was manager at the restaurant Les Trois Frères Provençaux at the Palais-Royal from 1848 to 1866 which was owned by three men from Provence named Barthélémy, Maneille and Simonas (who were, in reality, not brothers).

 Café Anglais

 In 1866 he became the head chef of the Café Anglais (founded 1802), which became the most famous Paris restaurant of the 19th century and where he is believed to have created the dish Pommes Anna.